ARMmbed/mbed-os-5-docs/docs/api/bluetooth/GattServer.md

 ## GattServer

-Generic Attribute Profile (GATT) is used to discover services, characteristics and descriptors and to perform operations on them.
-The interaction happens between two peers, one of which is the client (who initiates interactions) and the other the server (which responds).
-Attribute Protocol (ATT) is used to implement this interaction.
+You can use Generic Attribute Profile (GATT) to discover services, characteristics and descriptors and to perform operations on them.
+The interaction happens between two peers, one of which is the client (which initiates interactions) and the other is the server (which responds).
+You can use Attribute Protocol (ATT) to implement this interaction.

-'GattServer' is a collection of GattServices.
+`GattServer` is a collection of GattServices.
 These services contain characteristics that a `GattClient` on the peer connected to the device may read or write.
 These characteristics may also emit updates to subscribed clients when their values change.

 #### Server layout